samhita-m/castaway_problem/README.md

 Run solution.m file which has find_firection.m function.
 An animation of the solution is diplayed.

 For the initial positions of castaway and shark intersecting, there is no solution.
-For any othe case, there is a definite solution.
+For any other case, there is a definite solution.